Deploy at outbreak speed. Scale to thousands. Proven in the field.

 Speed of deployment in emergency contexts

-In an outbreak, days matter.
+In an outbreak, time matters.
 Waiting weeks or months for platform configuration, validation, and site training is not an option.
-Infectious disease sponsors and global health organizations need a platform that can be activated and deployed to investigators within days of protocol finalization, not months after contract signature.
+Infectious disease sponsors and global health organizations need a platform that does not require infrastructure to stand up before a study can go live.

 Global reach in resource-limited settings